Anastasia1707/Anastasia1707.github.io/README.md

 <details>
   <summary>Machine Learning Model for Piano Fingering Analysis and Generation (in progress)</summary>
 <br>
-<p>Developed a machine learning model to analyze and generate piano fingering suggestions.
+<p>Developing a machine learning model to analyze and generate piano fingering suggestions.
 Utilizing XML-formatted sheet music with fingering annotations (MusicXML) as training data, the model aims to automatically suggest optimal fingerings for new pieces, enhancing the learning experience for pianists.</p>
 </details>
 <br>